-Do not attend meetings or any activities high or holding (in possession of alcohol or other drugs)
+Do not attend meetings or any activities high or holding (in possession of alcohol or other drugs).

 With those three rather obvious tenets, the program continued to grow and flourish.
 After a few months of meetings, the group decided that a better-defined program would give them more tools for their fight to stay sober.
 They took the Twelve Steps of Alcoholic Anonymous and tailored them to fit their age group, special needs, and understanding.
-These same Twelve Steps of PDAP are ones still used today.
+These same Twelve Steps are still used today.

 After PDAP became a formal organization with regularly scheduled meetings, parents of some of the teenagers started bringing their children and waiting around until the meeting was over.
 A small group of “regulars” started visiting together around a coffee pot at the church.
 Over time, this group of parents discovered that families share the problem of substance use and also need help.
 They established the first Family Group.

-There are two primary symbols PDAP uses to acknowledge sobriety and family involvement.
-Teenagers and adults involved in the PDAP recovery groups receive a “Monkey Fist” for 30 days of continuous sobriety.
-Parents receive the “Parents Heart” for participation in PDAP family group for 30 days.
+There are two primary symbols PDAP used and we still use today to acknowledge sobriety and family involvement.
+Youth and young adults involved in our recovery groups receive a “Monkey Fist” for 30 days of continuous sobriety.
+Parents receive the “Parents Heart” for participation in Family Group for 30 days.
 The “Monkey Fist” is a mariner’s knot used by ships to help them dock.
 A baseball sized knot with lines attached is thrown from the ship to the dock-the first contact the ship has with land.
 The crew on shore catches the knot, secures the line to the dock and pulls the ship to shore.
-At PDAP we have adopted this as a symbol representing our sobriety as we are being pulled in from the sea of drugs and alcohol.
+At Rise Recovery we have adopted this as a symbol representing our sobriety as we are being pulled in from the sea of drugs and alcohol.
 The fist symbolizes the first contact to solid ground, with the group symbolizing the crew that pulls the newcomer safely to shore.
-Traditionally, the small leather monkey fist is suspended on a leather thong around the PDAPer’s neck.
-This symbol also serves as the PDAP logo
+Traditionally, the small leather monkey fist is suspended on a leather thong around the participant’s neck.